 General Crook Trail is a 58.2 mile moderately trafficked point-to-point trail located near Happy Jack, Arizona that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 Directions from Flagstaff: Drive about 55 miles south on Forest Highway 3.
 Turn south (right) on AZ 87 and drive 9 miles to FR 300.
 You'll find a number of access points along this road.
 FH 3 and AZ 87 are paved.
 FR 300 is graveled and suitable for passenger vehicles except during winter when it is closed.